 A process of self, peer and/or teacher assessment is used to support editing and redrafting.

-Once the children are more secure with a genre of writing, and familiar with a story (or section of a story) they begin to innovate.
+Once the children are more secure with a genre of writing, they begin to innovate.
 A similar teaching process to ‘Imitation’ is used, but elements of the original core text are changed.
 For example, the characters, setting or a key event may be altered; the story may be retold from a different viewpoint; additions may be made and new events or characters introduced.

 We also feel it is important to give children time to experiment with their own ideas, drawing upon their learning from reading, life experiences and other subjects.
 Some lessons therefore provide opportunities for children to apply learnt writing skills more freely.
 For instance, if they have been learning to write in a journalistic style, they are given a more open task to write a newspaper article.
 These also provide good opportunities for teachers to assess the child’s writing when less support is given.